MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-service-principal.md

 Use the following code sample to verify that your service principal authenticates to Azure and has the appropriate permissions to the resource group.

-1. Make a new directory called `go-on-azure` in your home directory.
+1. Create a new directory called `go-on-azure` in your home directory.

     ```azurecli
     mkidr ~/go-on-azure